Say I Do (2004 film)

 Say I Do (Di que sí) is a 2004 Spanish screwball comedy film directed and written by Juan Calvo.

 Plot

 Víctor Martínez is a shy 36-year-old man working as an usher at a movie theater.
 He still lives with his mother.
 By some mistake, he ends up in a reality show with Estrella Cuevas, an aspiring actress.
-They win the contest and are sent off to spend some time together at a luxury hotel at Oropesa del Mar.
-According to their contract, they have to get married and not divorce for at least three years, otherwise the contract is annulled and they have to give back their winning of €253,000.
+They win the contest and are sent off to spend some time together at a luxury hotel in Oropesa del Mar.
+According to their contract, they have to get married and not divorce for at least three years; otherwise, the contract is annulled and they have to return their winnings of €253,000.
 Víctor eventually falls in love with Estrella.

 Cast

 Release

 Distributed by Columbia TriStar, the film was theatrically released in Spain on 12 November 2004.